Raghavendra-Srinivas/openpiton/README.md

 ### Step 5:
 Execute Micro-benchmark or OS.
 #### Bare Metal test execution
-Set the SW7 (switch 7) position to ON on FPGA board.This setting loads the executable file onto DRAM or BRAM, then execute bera metal test/micro-benchmark on RISC-V core of Openpiton.
+Set the SW7 (switch 7) position to ON on FPGA board.This setting loads the executable file onto DRAM or BRAM, then execute bera metal test or micro-benchmark on RISC-V core of Openpiton.
+The file "tests.txt" under build folder should have name of the "C test" file.
+The tests should be placed in the folder "./piton/verif/diag/c/riscv/ariane/".
+Currently, the test "hawk.demo.c" is tested.
 Go to terminal and excute below.
 pitonstream -b genesys2 -d system -f ./tests.txt --core=ariane --storage=ddr -p ttyUSB0
 You may have to grant permission on USB device